vedph/gve-doc/ux/exercise-editing-snapshot.md

 If you want a shorter SVG, in most cases you can drop the decimal digits and just use integers; but of course, to the machine this makes no difference.
 The operation editor has a _remove decimals_ button used right for this purpose.

-▶️ 6. edit each operation from 2 to 5, adding to each its visuals by copy-pasting them from the saved SVG image (here I reduced the decimals to make this more compact and readable).
+▶️ 6. **add operation visuals**: edit each operation from 2 to 5, adding to each its visuals by copy-pasting them from the saved SVG image (here I reduced the decimals to make this more compact and readable).
 For each operation:

 1. click its pen button to edit it.
 2. open its `diplomatic` tab.